StefanGrimminck/ES6-T62/assignment2/paper.md

 	}
 ```

-The following code is  is responsible for retrieving the register value.
+The following code is  is responsible for retrieving the register value and printing it to the kernel log.
 ```c
 printk(KERN_INFO "Value of Register : %u\n", *(volatile uint32_t*)regaddr); /* print to the kernel log */
 ```

 regaddr is a casted pointer to a unsigned 32-bit integer.
-After this operation, the result wil the actual number stored in the address pointed to by regaddr.
-Volatile is used to make sure the register value isn't baed on the compiler's optimalisation or the use of an old copy of the variable.
+After this operation, the result wil the actual value stored in the address pointed to by regaddr.
+Volatile is used to make sure the register value isn't based on the compiler's optimalisation or the use of an old copy of the variable.

 The register address (```regaddr```) is first translated from a physical to a virtual address before reading its values.
 This translation is done earlier in our code with the following line.
 ```c